5vb76/sandbox_mcp/README.md

-# sandbox_mcp
+# Seeded Repo

-sandbox for do the testing for GitHub MCP
+This repo is seeded for MCP agent experiments.

+- Contains some Python files with TODOs
+- Issues with 'bug' label (some resolvable)